jardieljr/derivatives/assignment_2/README.md

 # Foundation of Monte Carlo Simulation method on pricing options

 Monte Carlo simulation is a random simulation calculation approach based on probability statistics and random sampling.
 According to the reference book ("Derivatives market" by Robert L.Mcdonald), Monte Carlo valuation on options depends critically on risk-neutral valuation.
 It is performed using the risk-neutral distribution, where we assume that assets earn the risk-free rate on average and then discount the expected payoff using the risk-free rate.
-In Monte Carlo valuation, we perform a calculation similar to that in this equation:
+In Monte Carlo valuation, we perform a calculation bast on BMS (continuous stochastic process) similar to that in this equation:

 ![formula](Images/MCeq.png)

-where ST is n randomly drawn time T stock prices, payoff V(ST,T), the time-0 price, V(S0,0).
+where the different parameters are those we commonly refer to in financial markets (spot price, volatility, expected return, drift).

 The pros and cons of Monte Carlo valuation are as follows:
 * It is very suitable for the high-dimensional option, which is determined by its error convergence rate characteristics.
 In the case of low dimension, its speed is slower than Traditional numerical methods such as the binomial tree method and finite difference method.